rsmoke/vehiclereport/README.md

 # vehiclereport

-## A means to check out vehicles for reserach use
+## A means to check out vehicles for research use